weecology/lab-manual/WEecology:-Onboarding-Checklist.md

 ### Stage 2: Engaging with the Science and Tools

 #### Learn about the Lab Intellectual Space:
-- [ ] (note: the reading list is still in development).
-Work through the [Weecology reading list](https://github.com/weecology/lab-wiki/wiki/WEecology:-Lab-reading-list).
+- [ ] Work through the [Weecology reading list](https://github.com/weecology/lab-wiki/wiki/WEecology:-Lab-reading-list). (note: the reading list is still in development).
 For each of the subject areas read the overview paper
     – [ ] Portal Project Overview
     – [ ] Macroecology Overview
     – [ ] Forecasting Overview
     – [ ] IDEA
 - [ ] Pick at least two areas that are especially interesting/relevant to you.
 Read all the papers listed on the reading list in that topic area
 - [ ] Are you funded by a grant?
 Ask the grant PI (probably Ethan or Morgan) for a copy to read.
 Don't know if you're funded on a grant?
 Ask Ethan, Morgan, or Glenda (she knows everything).
-- [ ] On the lab website, find a recent paper that looks interesting to you that is by someone currently in the group (not Ethan or Morgan, because we want you to meet other people too!)
+- [ ] On the lab website, find a recent paper that looks interesting to you that is by someone currently in the group
     - [ ] Read the paper
     - [ ] Set up a meeting with that person to chat about their paper

 #### Learn about commonly used lab computational tools:
--[ ] Learn about Git and GitHub.
+- [ ] Learn about Git and GitHub.
     - [ ] Go through the [Git for Humans]( https://speakerdeck.com/alicebartlett/git-for-humans) slide show.
 It’s a good high-level introduction to what Git is and the jargon associated with it.
     - [ ] Read [What Is GitHub?
 A Beginner’s Introduction to Github](https://kinsta.com/knowledgebase/what-is-github/).
 This will explain the relationship between Git and GitHub.
     - [ ] Do a tutorial apply what you’ve just learned.
 Two good ones for practicing basic commands: [GitHub Tutorial]( https://guides.github.com/activities/hello-world/) and/or [git and github for beginners]( https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)